senx/warp10-timelion/README.md

 .warpscript(code="YOUR WARPSCRIPT HERE")
 ```

 Then the FIRST element on the stack will be converted to TIMELION format.
-It expects to found a single GeoTime serie or a list of GTS.
+It expects to found a single Geo Time Series or a list of GTS.

 ## Position parameter